jhuapl-boss/boss-manage/lib/stepfunctions/StepFunctionDSL.md

         states, etc)

 This document describes a domain specific language (DSL) for AWS Step Function (SFN) state machines.
-The using the Python [stepfunctions] library the DSL can be compiled down to the AWS States Language documented at [https://states-language.net/spec.html].
+The using the Python stepfunctions library the DSL can be compiled down to the [AWS States Language][language definition].

 For more information on the Python [stepfunctions] library or its use visit the libraries page.